Skip Navigation

 How can students get involved?

-The Better Food Foundation’s DefaultVeg Student Ambassador Program provides students with a structured approach to advocating for plant-based defaults on campus.
+The Better Food Foundation’s DefaultVeg Student Internship Program provides students with a structured approach to advocating for plant-based defaults on campus.
 Ambassadors improve their research, communication, advocacy, negotiation, project management, and leadership skills throughout the program, all while pushing for a more sustainable food system.

 Apply today